mullvad/mullvadvpn-app/README.md

 - The host has to have `msbuild.exe` available in `%PATH%`.

-- The host has to have `bash` installed.
-The one coming with [Git for Windows] works.
+- The host has to have `bash` installed as well as a few base unix utilities, including `sed` and `tail`.
+The environment coming with [Git for Windows] works fine.

 [Git for Windows]: https://git-scm.com/download/win